The Treatment of Health Anxiety

 Doctors are well-aware of these unhappy persons.
 They see them every day.
 Some doctors are likely to be dismissive of their complaints, since their symptoms plainly do not reflect a medical disorder.
 They speak of such patients derisively as “crocks.”
 Most doctors, however, are sympathetic.
 They respond endlessly to the same questions in a vain attempt to reassure their patients.
 Then they typically do two things that are well-meaning, but likely to aggravate their distress:

-Physician need to acknowledge to their patients that these worries reflect an emotional problem which requires particular treatments of an emotional sort.
+Physicians need to acknowledge to their patients that these worries reflect an emotional problem that requires particular treatments of an emotional sort.

-2. Confront your fears.
+- Confront your fears.
 Thinking the unthinkable diminishes fear.
-(This is an allusion to the “Nightmare Fantasy” in which patients are asked to imagine, in detail, the worst case scenario of their fears.
+(This is an allusion to the “nightmare fantasy” in which patients are asked to imagine, in detail, the worst-case scenario of their fears.
 It is possible to desensitize to a fear of illness and death by fantasizing.)

-6. Live in a healthy way.
-(Including principles of eating properly and exercising.)
+- Live in a healthy way (including principles of eating properly and exercising).

 Things to do

 - Construct and dwell on the "nightmare" (at the prescribed time).

 - Do not examine yourself.